 - When you come for a discussion regarding investment advice, you will receive a personalised overview of the advice in addition to the legal documentation.
 This overview will show, for example, what fees you would pay if you were to sell investment A or buy investment B.

 - From now on, KBC will provide you with an annual overview of all fees, charges and levies.
-A first overview will be ready in April 2019 (for calendar year 2018).
 Here you will find an overview of frequently asked questions.

 - All rates and charges will also be expressed in euros.
 Any rates or charges in a foreign currency will be converted into euros.
 For more information, see the overview of the most recent exchange rates.